-Students may officially withdraw from classes until the Tuesday of the 14th week of a 16-week calendar.
-See the Academic Calendar for withdrawal dates for terms less than 16 weeks.
+1. Students may officially withdraw from classes until the Tuesday of the 14th week of a 16-week calendar.
+See the Academic Calendar (http:// sandburg.edu/upcoming-events/admissions) for withdrawal dates for terms less than 16 weeks.

 Students who withdraw from classes prior to the first day or during the refund period may do so without notation on their permanent records (transcripts).
 After the refund period, students who withdraw from classes will receive a grade of "W" for those classes.
 This grade will not affect the grade point average.
 Refund dates are noted under the Tuition section of the catalog and are listed in the term's Class Schedule.